tautologyclub/counsel-term/README.md

 and second, the fact that you can send raw control characters representing C-k, C-u, etc to your terminal using 'term-send-raw-string'.

+## Note
+This works in both ansi-term and multi-term and whatever other derived mode you use -- all that's needed is access to 'term-send-raw'.

 ## Functions
 ### counsel-term-history
 A simple utility that completing-reads your ~/.bash_history (or whatever other